redhat-developer/vscode-openshift-tools/README.md

 #### Commands for a Project

-   * `Project -> New Component` - Create a new Component from the Project.
+   * `New Component` - Create a new Component from the Project.
         * git - Use a git repository as a source for the Component.
         * binary - Use binary file as a source for the Component
         * local - Use local directory as a source for the Component.
-   * `Project -> New Service` - Perform Service Catalog operations when it is enabled.
+   * `New Service` - Perform Service Catalog operations when it is enabled.
-   * `Project -> Delete` - Delete an existing Project.
+   * `Delete` - Delete an existing Project.

 #### Commands for an Application

-   * `Application -> New Component` - Create a new Component inside the selected Application.
+   * `New Component` - Create a new Component inside the selected Application.
         * git - Use a git repository as a source for the Component.
         * binary - Use binary file as a source for the Component
         * local - Use local directory as a source for the Component.
-   * `Application -> New Service` - Perform Service Catalog operations when it is enabled.
+   * `New Service` - Perform Service Catalog operations when it is enabled.
-   * `Application -> Describe` - Describe the given Application in terminal window.
+   * `Describe` - Describe the given Application in terminal window.
-   * `Application -> Delete` - Delete an existing Application.
+   * `Delete` - Delete an existing Application.

 #### Commands for a Component